 For athletes and fans of endurance races worldwide, the Ironman competition based around the coastal city of Manta is a cool way to get out in the sun and cheer on your favorite competitor.

-Manta has a variety of hotels catering to international clientele.
+Manta has a variety of hotels catering to an international clientele.
 The city’s restaurants, clubs, and activities are worth the trip and during busy weekends bring out the country’s glitz and beach glamour.

-For a modern celebration that means cagras-Ecuadorian cowboys ride out of the widerness and down the streets of the Machachi and the surrounding open spaces for contests, dancing, and merriment that takes the form of the Fortier spirit of the mountains.
+For a modern celebration that means chagras-Ecuadorian cowboys ride out of the wilderness and down the streets of the Machachi and the surrounding open spaces for contests, dancing, and merriment that takes the form of the Fortier spirit of the mountains.
 It an immersion to the way of life of farmers and ranchers in the Andes, and a fun way to discover a culture often passed by when in transit.